ziotom78/raytracing_course/tomasi-ray-tracing-13b.md

 camera(perspective, rotation_z(30) * translation([-4, 0, 1]), 1.0, 1.0)
 ```

-This is the file type for which we will implement a *parser*, with the task to perform a semantic and syntactic analysis.
+This is an example of the grammar that we want to parse.

 # Structure of the *Parser*